noisyboiler/wampy/README.rst

 Whatever application you’re dealing with, WAMP refers to these as a **Peer**.

-With **wampy**, you can (so far) create Peers to implement the WAMP
+With **wampy** you can quickly and easily create Peers to implement these WAMP roles and peers.
-roles: Callee, Caller and Dealer.

 Quickstart: wampy from a Python console.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~